Gheorghe Pintilie: Brainwashing experiment

 Pintilie took personal credit for the earliest, least violent, form of the experiment, which took place in Suceava.
 He was not satisfied with the results, since the prison population there was too diverse, and not likely to respond identically to the stimuli.
 It was Pintilie who decided that the "method" needed to be applied in a penitentiary where youths, and specifically far-right students, could form the majority; he therefore handled the transfer of prisoners to Pitești.
 Former prisoner Georghe Boldur-Lățescu alleges that both Pintilie and Nicolschi were "directly or indirectly in contact" with the Guardsman-turned-communist Eugen Țurcanu, asking him to "impress 'reeducation' into a new format, which would be based on violence."
 This new stage was inaugurated on Christmas Day 1949, when Țurcanu's men and the prison guards "savagely beat up" disobedient inmates, while "making sure not to kill anyone."
 In February 1950, Țurcanu's beatings produced their first fatality, the 22-year-old Corneliu Niță.
 As confessed by Major Nemeș, both Pintilie and Nicolschi were immediately informed of this, but never intervened to reprimand Țurcanu.
-Troncotă likewise notes that the experiment was made possible when the DGSP director informed his peers that his only focus would be on "unmasking" and "reeducating" anti-communists, especially those who had been in the Iron Guard; he explicitly noted that he would spare no interest for the methods used to accomplish this goal.
+Troncotă likewise notes that the experiment was only carried out once the DGSP director had informed his peers that his only focus would be on "unmasking" and "reeducating" anti-communists, especially those who had been in the Iron Guard; Pintilie explicitly noted that he would spare no interest for the methods used to accomplish this goal.

 According to Demetriade, this ambiguity allowed the Guardists to revert on their own experiences of political strife: they had learned from their leaders a set of violent methods to use against "traitors" of the Guardist cause, which they now used and amplified against those who still resisted communism.
 Pintilie's own communist optimism had it that prisoners undergoing "reeducation" would act not only as witnesses for the prosecution, but also as active instigators of investigations, who would go out of their way to expose enemies of the regime.
 He allowed the atrocities to take place by not providing Nemeș and his team with any restrictive guidelines until early 1951.
 The set of rules that was supposedly introduced at the time does not survive in any copy.
 Sepeanu candidly noted that he never received written instructions from either Pintilie or Nicolschi, but also confirmed that "Mr Junior Minister Pintilie" was always his immediate supervisor.